EOSIO/eosjs/README.md

   security reasons.

 * **keyProvider** `[array<string>|string|function]` - Provides private keys
-  used to sign transaction.
+  used to sign transactions.
 If multiple private keys are found, the API `get_required_keys` is called to discover which signing keys to use.
 If a function is provided, this function is called for each transaction.

+  If a keyProvider is not provided here, one may be provided on a per-action or per-transaction basis in [Options](#options).

 * **httpEndpoint** `string` - http or https location of a nodeosd server providing a chain API.
 When using eosjs from a browser remember to configure